#eCommerceAdvice

 1. Track your carbon emissions

-• Scope 1 – Direct emissions from company-owned vehicles or fuel use.
+• Scope 1: Direct emissions from company vehicles or on-site fuel use

-• Scope 2 – Indirect emissions from purchased energy, such as electricity or heating.
+• Scope 2: Indirect emissions from purchased electricity or utilities

 2. Offset your emissions